 Explaining addiction to a child

-Living with a loved one who has an alcohol or drug dependence can have a huge impact on the whole family – adults and children alike.
+Living with someone you care about who has an alcohol or drug dependence can have a huge impact on the whole family – adults and children alike.

 But for young children, who don’t understand addiction and its associated behaviours, life can be confusing.